phatnt99/notice-management-app/README.md

 - Using Mapstruct as mapper engine
 - Using Flyway to provide powerful database integration and management
 - Using Springdoc OpenAPI to provide Swagger UI
-- Unit testing with JUnit
+- Unit testing with JUnit (42 test cases was added)

 <a id="how-to-get-started"></a>
 ## How to get started